surveyjs/survey-library/docs/design-survey-conditional-logic.md

 Survey UI texts support placeholders whose values are computed at runtime to make the texts dynamic.
 Placeholders can be used in the following places:

-- Titles of surveys, pages, panels, and questions
+- Titles and descriptions of surveys, pages, panels, and questions
-- Descriptions of surveys, pages, panels, and questions
 - Properties that accept HTML markup ([`completedHtml`](https://surveyjs.io/Documentation/Library?id=surveymodel#completedHtml), [`loadingHtml`](https://surveyjs.io/Documentation/Library?id=surveymodel#loadingHtml), etc.)
 - [Expressions](#expressions)